Updated January 1, 1 . AmFam Team

 You’ll have a few choices to make as you begin to explore your life policy options.
 First off, you’ll need to get familiar with the types of policies available.
 Next, you’re going to need to select a coverage amount that meets your needs and fits your budget.
 There are two main types of life policies:

 Temporary (term) life insurance.
 Term life insurance is a life policy at its simplest.
-Pay a monthly premium for the length of your policy term, and your family can be protected for a given term.
+Pay a monthly premium for the length of your policy term, and your family can have some financial protection for a set period of time.*

 Permanent (perm) life insurance.
-These are more robust policies, typically offering lifelong protection.
+These policies typically offer lifelong protection.
 Unlike term insurance, permanent life insurance policies gain cash value and allow you to take loans from them.*

-Designed to be active for a given period of time, term policies allow you the flexibility to pick the amount of coverage you want for a period of months or years.
+Designed to be active for a given period of time, term policies allow you the flexibility to pick the amount of coverage you want for a period of years.
 If your kids are still young, you may want to go with a 20 or 30 year term policy to be sure they’re protected until they’re able to manage financially.

 If you were to pass away during the time your policy is active, your beneficiary will be able to receive the benefit, given that the premium’s paid.
 Term policies are great for long-term, but temporary coverage that helps your beneficiaries when they may not be able to help themselves.

 American Family Life Insurance Company offers a few options for freelancers and entrepreneurs seeking a term policy.

 DreamSecure Simplified Term Life.
 Just like it sounds, this policy is more straightforward.
 Simply answer a few medical questions to help determine your eligibility, and affordable coverage for freelancers can be that easy.*